Health Checks (Enterprise)

 Return to the "Project Settings... > Edit Nodes" page.
 Under "Enhancers" click "Add a new Node Enhancer" and choose "Health Status".

-You can modify the settings, or keep the defaults.
+Option to modify the settings, or keep the defaults.
 Make sure "UI Status Attributes" is added, to add UI indicators.
 Then click "Save" and "Save" again.

 # Job Filter